overtone/overtone/README.md

 * Metronome and timing system to support live-coding and sequencing
 * Plug and play midi device I/O
 * Simple Open Sound Control (OSC) message handling
+* Pre-cache - a system for locally caching external assets such as .wav files
+* An API querying and fetching sounds from http://freesound.org

 ## Quick Setup